 Archaeologists have discovered a number of Gold statues during the excavations in historical sites and the statues are dating back to several hundred years.
 According to the historical information, the kings of Sri Lanka had exported gold jewellery from the island and foreign traders had bought gemstones, pearl as well as gold jewellery from kings of Sri Lanka.
-For instance, the king Solomon had sent merchants to buy gemstones, pearl, ivory and jewellery from Sri Lanka.
+For instance, King Solomon had sent merchants to buy gemstones, pearl, ivory and jewellery from Sri Lanka.
 Tarshish as in the Old Testament or modern Galle is the port, where the merchants landed on the island.

 There are several hidden bunkers is discovered in the Galle Fort (UNESCO declared world heritage site).
 It was discovered by the Galle Heritage Foundation and the Archaeological Unit of Galle city.
 The bunkers were discovered hidden under the clock tower and it had been a secret for centuries.

 Hotels in Galle Sri Lanka

 A large number of hotels and other accommodation facilities can be found outside the Galle Fort and they are available at varying prices with varying facilities.
 Many large Beach hotels are located in Galle, Unawatuna, Ahangama.
-A large number of small properties are also dotted along the coastal belt from Galle to southern direction as well as towards northern Sri Lanka.
+A large number of small properties are also dotted along the coastal belt from Galle to the southern direction as well as towards northern Sri Lanka.

 Where to sleep outside of Galle Fort